-We have a number of programming kits available, please click the buttons below to borrow our kit or contact firstname.lastname@example.org for more information.
-We also offer Face-to-Face CPD Courses for the Crumble Kits, Micro:Bits and Raspberry Pi Pico — please get in touch with us to learn more.
+We have a number of programming kits available at both Dereham Neatherd and West Suffolk College.
+We also offer courses for the Crumble Kits, Micro:Bits and Raspberry Pi Pico — please get in touch with us to learn more.
+If you would like borrow any of our kit, click below.

 Super Crumble Starter Kit with Crumble Controller, USB & Crumbs